rastaayoub/BCHCLICKBOT/README.md

-# BCHCLICKBOT
+#  NO STOP USERBOT TELEGRAM  "BCHCLICKBOT"

-Automatique earning from BCH Click Bot
+Automatique earning from BCH Click Bot .
 A telethon project that sends automatique commands to BCHClickBot.

 This script join channels , message bots, visiting sites and claim rewards.